CAIDA/mapkit-traceroute-bdrmapit-pipeline/README.md

 Development greatly benefitted from a previous version by Elverton Carvalho Fazzion and Rafael Almeida.

+**Note: if you are using CAIDA's shared installation at beamer.caida.org, proceed to step 4.**

 # First time installation

 ## Step 1.
 Clone the repo